 - Don’t forget to take standing breaks when you sit for long periods (bust out your Pomodoro Timer and stand up regularly).

 Remember, there is power in our posture and body movement!

 All the tips we shared doesn’t require any special equipment and are very easy to follow but you don’t have to do everything all at once.
 I suggest doing the easiest first which is the breathing exercise.
 You can do this anytime and anywhere.
-Do something else every day and experiment what works best for you.
-If you discovered that stretching after waking up helped you a lot, then add it to your morning ritual.
+First, do you best to get enough sleep every night.
+Next, do something else every day and experiment what works best for you.
+If you discovered that stretching after waking up helped increase your energy level, then add it to your morning ritual.

-Do you know of any other ways to increase your energy?
+Do you know of any other ways to boost your energy levels?
 Let us know in the comments.